jazmand/full-stack-blog-app/README.md

 ## Tech Used / Dependencies

-HTML, CSS, React, Redux, React Router, and Node.js were used to make this project
+HTML, CSS, React, Redux, React Router, and Node.js were used to make this project.
+Cypress and Jest used for testing.